hannaHayik/Collocation-Extraction/README.md

 <w1, w3>
 <w1, w4> ...

 doing the same for the 2nd word in Step2 would finally result in finding all the needed variables to calculate the Log likelihood ratio for every bigram.

+Running the application: (choose only one of 1a/1b)

+	1a-  Use Eclipse and specify Maven goals as : compile package for both projects (steps+Driver).
+	1b-  Use cmd and navigate to the 2 projects and run this command for both "mvn compile && package"
+	2-  The jar file from "steps" project should be uploaded to your S3 bucket (in my source code it's
+	    uploaded to my bucket s3://emrhannaha).
+	3-  Go to your Home directory (in Windows is usually: C:\Users\<ur username>), create directory ".aws" and
+	    and create "credentials" file in it and fill with proper AWS credentials
+	4-  Run the jar from the "driver" project locally on your PC with the following command:
+	    "java -jar Mvozrot2-1.0-SNAPSHOT.jar ExtractCollations [heb/eng]"
+       (choose heb or eng but not both at once)